Devansh682/BMI-Calculator/README.md

 ## BMI Calculator
 This project is a simple web-based BMI (Body Mass Index) calculator that calculates the BMI of a person based on their weight and height, and displays the result along with a BMI status message.
+Please note that BMI alone isn't enough to give exact status of your health but it does give a rough estimate.

 ## Technologies Used
 The project is built using HTML, CSS, and JavaScript.